What is email accessibility?

 - 4.5% of the population in GB suffer from color blindness

-- 2.4% of people in the US and 3% in the UK are considered blind or partially sighted
+- 2.4% of people in the US and 3% in the UK are considered blind, visually impaired, or partially sighted

 - Many are affected by temporary disabilities

-Making emails accessible is not also important due to the rise in using voice assistants:
+Making emails accessible is also important due to the rise in using voice assistants:

 - Alexa is the only voice assistant that can read out the whole email.
 Alexa reads through the HTML text only and skips image alt texts.